gowthambalram/LendingClubCaseStudy/README.md

 ## Acknowledgements
 - This project was inspired by the need to improve lending practices and minimize financial risk.
-- Data provided by [Financial Institution Name].
+- Data provided by Upgrad AI/ML Program.

 ## Contact
-Created by [@yourGitHubUsername] - feel free to contact me!
+Created by [@gowthambalram] - feel free to contact me!